-- be clear about when information can be shared and in what circumstances it is appropriate to do so - are expected to treat information they receive about children and young people in a discreet and confidential manner - should seek advice from a senior member of staff if they are in any doubt about sharing information they hold or which has been requested of them - need to know to whom any concerns or allegations should be reported discuss the circumstances that informed their action, or their proposed action, with a senior manager, or with the parent/carer if not working for an organisation secure the best interests and welfare of the children in their charge.
+- be clear about when information can be shared and in what circumstances it is appropriate to do - are expected to treat information they receive about children and young people in a discreet and confidential manner - should seek advice from a senior member of staff if they are in any doubt about sharing information they hold or which has been requested of them - need to know to whom any concerns or allegations should be reported discuss the circumstances that informed their action, or their the child or young person which could contravene this guidance or where no guidance exists.
+Individuals are expected to make judgements about their behaviour in order to secure the best interests and welfare of the children in their charge.
 Such judgements, in these circumstances, should always be recorded and shared with a senior manager or if the adult does not work for an organisation, with the parent or carer.
 In undertaking these actions individuals will be seen to be acting reasonably.